p-e-w/maybe/README.md

 As a result, the process believes that everything it is trying to do is actually happening, when in reality nothing is.

 That being said, `maybe` **should :warning: NEVER :warning: be used to run untrusted code** on a system you care about!
 A process running under `maybe` can still do serious damage to your system because only a handful of syscalls are blocked.
+It can also check whether an operation such as deleting a file succeeded using read-only syscalls, and *alter its behavior accordingly.* Therefore, a rerun without restrictions is not guaranteed to always produce the displayed operations.

 Currently, `maybe` is best thought of as an (alpha-quality) "what exactly will this command I typed myself do?" tool.

 ## Installation